zeptofs/nz-api-documentation/source/index.html.md

 `POST /webhook_deliveries/{id}`

-Use this endpoint when you want to resend a failed webhook delivery.
+Use this endpoint to resend a failed webhook delivery.

 <h3 id="Resend-a-Webhook-Delivery-parameters" class="parameters">Parameters</h3>